unfoldingWord/door43-enqueue-job-test/README.md

 See the [CVMFS-to-Docker converter](https://github.com/lscsoft/cvmfs-docker-worker) for a real world example.

-## Door43
+## Door43 modifications

-Modified June by RJH 2018 mainly to add some vetting of the json payload from DCS before the job is added to the redis queue.
+Modified June by RJH 2018 mainly to add vetting of the json payload from DCS before the job is added to the redis queue.

+Also reads environment variables for debug mode and to use dev- queue.

+To setup:
+    python3 -m venv venv
+    source venv/bin/activate
+    make dependencies

+To run:
+    make composeEnqueue